coditive-com/firestarter-theme/README.md

 ```

 If you don't use the ACF Pro plugin and you would like to enable this functionality then you can go to the `app -> Media -> WEBP.php` file and set `$this->convertImages` to `true`.

+You can check if it works correctly by checking, for example, the network tab in the Chrome developer tools (see images type).